cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/03-sidebandsubtraction.md

 The code that creates the histogram bins is located inside the conditionals and is commented.
 You can edit this code and uncomment to create histogram bins however you want.
 Instead of using a function to generate the bins, we can also define them manually.

 As we intend to compare the results between data and simulation, but also between the sideband and fitting methods.
 You are advised to employ the same bin choice.
-Garantee your the code uses same bin as the previus this:
+Garantee your the code uses same bin as the previous here:

 ```cpp
     //Variable bin for pT